 Why vector files matter for sign shops — and how to spot a bad one.

 The difference between a vector file that prints and one that fails on the router isn't always obvious.
-Here's what to look for before you cut.
+Here's what to look for before you cut Human-drawn.

 Articles on prepping files for shops, choosing color matches, kerf compensation, embroidery stitch limits, and the rest of the boring-but-important details.

 The difference between a vector file that prints and one that fails on the router isn't always obvious.
-Here's what to look for before you cut.
+Here's what to look for before you cut Human-drawn.

-The brief you send sets the ceiling on what you get back.
-Five things to include — and three things designers wish you would stop sending.
+Your vector brief sets the ceiling on what you get back: final size, substrate, color spec, deadline.
+Five things to include — and three to stop sending.

 Articles on production-correct vector files, sent once a month.
 No sales emails, no autoresponders.